ArtifexSoftware/mupdf/docs/src/language-bindings.rst

 Exceptions in callbacks
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Python exceptions in Director callbacks are propogated back through the langauge layers (from Python to C++ to C, then back to C++ and finally to Python).
+Python exceptions in Director callbacks are propagated back through the language layers (from Python to C++ to C, then back to C++ and finally to Python).

-For convenience we add a text representation of the orignal Python backtrace to the exception text, but the C layer's fz_try/catch exception handling only holds 256 characters of exception text, so this backtrace information may be truncated by the time the exception reaches the original Python code's `except
+For convenience we add a text representation of the original Python backtrace to the exception text, but the C layer's fz_try/catch exception handling only holds 256 characters of exception text, so this backtrace information may be truncated by the time the exception reaches the original Python code's `except